marioruiz2811/AutoDeploy-Trellix-Agent/README.md

 # AutoDeploy Trellix Agent
-Instalacion de Trellix Agent desde Active Directory.
-Este procedimiento es necesario cuando se usa Trellix ePO SaaS, donde no hay forma de aprovisionar el agente de Trellix a las nuevas PC recien agregadas al dominio.

-Obtener enlace de descarga:
-La primera parte consistira en configurar un enlace de descarga de TrellxSmartAgentEn ePO SaaS:
-1. Creamos un grupo en ePO donde se ubicaran los equipo que sean desplegados automaticamente con el Agente de Trellix.
-2. hacemos clic en la pestaña de despliegue.
-3. Seleccionamos los productos que se instalaran despues de habr desplegado el agente.
-4. Copiamos la URL de descarga del agente.
+Installing Trellix Agent from Active Directory.
+This procedure is necessary when using Trellix ePO SaaS, where there is no way to provision the Trellix Agent to new PCs newly added to the domain.

+Get download link: The first part will consist of setting up a TrellxSmartAgent download link in ePO SaaS:

+1. Create a group in ePO where the machines that will be automatically deployed with the Trellix Agent will be located.
+2. Click on the Deployment tab.
+3. Select the products that will be installed after the agent is deployed.
+4. Copy the agent download URL.

 ![IMG1](https://github.com/marioruiz2811/Trellix-Smart-Agent/assets/71531721/4c1dff38-cda8-421d-969a-aff21e37c244)